AheadAlot/CISC-486-Group-14-Project/README.md

 **Assets**: Unity Store and similar online asset shops to acquire free assets for background, skybox, textures, sound effects, animations and models.

 **Version Control**: GitHub will be used for version control and possible CI/CD operations.

+**Development Style**: GitHub Projects will be used to create and distribute tasks to each team members.

 ## Team Members and Roles
 | Name | Roles | Responsibilities|